 Manhattan Prep offers a free, high-quality GRE practice test complete with explanations.
 It is specifically designed for the GRE General Test, previously known as the GRE revised General Test.
 All of Manhattan Prep’s GRE practice tests are delivered via the web; there is nothing to install or download.

-The exam is calibrated to mimic the behaviour of the latest section-adaptive format of the GRE exam.
+The exam is calibrated to mimic the behavior of the latest section-adaptive format of the GRE exam.
 This means that test-takers will have a realistic test-taking experience, and will know exactly what they will be dealing with on test day.
 Under standard testing conditions, the GRE practice test takes about 3 hours and 30 minutes.

 9. Quizlet flashcards